-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we plan to provide targeted training to our employees in 2021/22.
-The competency-based training will be 'role' based to ensure we specifically train those employees where modern slavery risk is of higher risk prevalence and vulnerability in their day-to-day activities i.e. supply chain and/or country.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide compulsory training to all our employees on this topic.

 In respect of agency workers, Clinigen only engages with reputable employment agencies in relation the engagement of temporary or contract personnel.